-- 1. Be completed by December 31 of the fifth calendar year following the year of the member's death; or - 2.
+- (3) Required distribution.
+Distribution of a member's interest in the pension system shall commence not later than April 1 of the calendar year following the later of the calendar year in which the member attains age 72 or the calendar year in which the member retires under the plan.
+Beginning January 1, 2023, distribution of a member's interest in the pension system shall commence not later than April 1 of the calendar year following the later of the calendar year in which the member attains the applicable age, as defined in this section, or the calendar year in which the member retires under the plan. - a.
+If a death benefit is being paid to a designated beneficiary other than the member's spouse, payments shall either: - 1.
+Be completed by December 31 of the fifth calendar year following the year of the member's death; or - 2.
 If there is no designated beneficiary, payment of a death benefit shall commence no later than December 31 of the fifth calendar year following the year of the member's death. - b.
-If the designated beneficiary is the member's spouse, death benefit payments shall commence no later than December 31 of the year the member would have attained age 72, 73, or 75 as applicable, paid over the life or life expectancy of the spouse, as determined under table V of Treasury Regulations 1.79-2 as of the date the payments commence, and benefits shall be actuarially increased for the delay.

-(c) Duty disability pension.
+If the designated beneficiary is the member's spouse, death benefit payments shall commence no later than December 31 of the year the member would have attained the applicable age, paid over the life or life expectancy of the spouse, as determined under table V of Treasury Regulations 1.79-2 as of the date the payments commence, and benefits shall be actuarially increased for the delay. - c.
+For the purposes of this section, applicable age shall mean: - 1.
+In the case of an individual who attains age 72 after December 31, 2022, and age 73 before January 1, 2030, the applicable age is 73. - 2.
+In the case of an individual who attains age 73 after December 31, 2029, and age 74 before January 1, 2033, the applicable age is 74. - 3.
+In the case of an individual who attains age 74 after December 31, 2032, the applicable age is 75. - (c) Duty disability pension.
 Upon duty disability retirement, a member shall receive a monthly pension equal to 62.5 percent of the member's average final compensation per month, but not less than 62.5 percent of the then current maximum salary payable to the rank of a firefighter.